There are rules to ensure that you receive quality service from your electricity or natural gas company.

 - you were referred to a credit agency in error.

-Competitive retailers are not regulated by the Alberta Utilities Commission and must comply with the Fair Trading Act and the Energy Marketing and Residential Heat Sub-Metering Regulation.
+Competitive retailers are not regulated by the Alberta Utilities Commission and must comply with the Consumer Protection Act and the Energy Marketing and Residential Heat Sub-Metering Regulation.
 If you have a concern about unfair practices or service from a competitive retailer, you should contact them directly to discuss your concern.
 If you are still dissatisfied, you may contact the Utilities Consumer Advocate or Service Alberta for assistance or to file a complaint.

 Examples of unfair practices: